 - Fresh Lemon Juice: A bit of lemon juice adds just the right amount of brightness and flavor.
 It really takes this soup from good to spectacular!

 - Spinach: A few handfuls of fresh spinach add another layer of nutrition and texture.
 Omit if you like.
 Kale would be a good substitute here, but be sure to simmer it a little longer since its leaves are a little tougher than spinach.
+This spinach and ricotta quiche is a great way to use up any extra spinach left after making this recipe.

 - Carrots, celery, onion, and garlic: This dynamic vegetable quartet is the base of flavor for this soup!